 We believe in providing our moms and families with a warm, safe, and homelike environment, but you are never alone.
-We are here 24/7, gently supporting you every step of the way, empowering you to have the type of pregnancy and birth you desire.
+We are here 24/7, gently supporting you every step of the way, empowering you to have the type of birth you desire.

 Most people use the phrase natural childbirth to refer to the process of going through labor and birth without the use of pain medication or other medical interventions.
 There are a variety of reasons why a woman would choose to pursue a natural childbirth.

 Advantages of natural childbirth include:

 - Avoiding the “cascade of interventions.”
 Sometimes one intervention can lead to others.
 A woman may choose natural birth because she wishes to avoid medical intervention during birth if possible.

 - To fully experience labor and birth.
 Some women want to feel completely present during birth and desire to experience all the sensations of labor and birth.

 - Desire to avoid side effects of medications.
 Pain medications used during labor can affect the process of labor, the baby, and or the mother.

 Natural childbirth may not be a suitable option if:

 - You have a high risk pregnancy that requires careful monitoring of your or your baby’s condition throughout labor.

 - You are receiving medication that requires continuous monitoring of your baby.